California Chamber of Commerce seeks to stop cap-and-trade

 The complaint, filed in a Sacramento state court on Tuesday, argues that California’s landmark emissions reduction law AB 32 does not authorize the California Air Resources Board (CARB) to raise money beyond what is needed to cover its administrative costs through the sale of carbon allowances.

-The state expects to raise between $500 million and $1 billion through the sale of carbon allowances over the next fiscal year, largely through the sale of permits to cover 2015 emissions.

-But in the lawsuit, the business group calls those sales an “unconstitutional tax.”

-"The current CARB proposal is the most costly way to implement AB 32, and it will hurt consumers, the job climate, and the ability of businesses to expand here," the chamber said on its website, where it posted a copy of the complaint.
-(Complaint filed by California Chamber of Commerce: r.reuters.com/jyg93t)
+“The current CARB proposal is the most costly way to implement AB 32, and it will hurt consumers, the job climate, and the ability of businesses to expand here,” says a copy of the complaint posted on the Chamber’s web site.

 “We are going forward with tomorrow’s auction,” Young said.